The Kryptonite: 3-4-3 Soccer Formation to Counter Possession

 This is the full guide on how to coach the tactics of 4v4 in youth soccer development.
 It might look short and it should be.
 The focus on tactics should be minimal at this U8 and younger age.
 You should focus on technical excellence in soccer development at this age.
 Of course, get the player to think about their roles and talk to them about it.
 However, keep it simple and honest, and make sure they are trying their best in every position they play.

-7v7 soccer formation [Complete Guide for Soccer Coaches 2024]
+7v7 soccer formation [Complete Guide for Soccer Coaches 2025]

 In the US, there is a transition time in grassroots soccer that we play the 7v7 soccer formation.
 It is in the U9 and U10 age groups, also known as the Development League.
 This structure is the first time that players start to stick to a position, so it is important to understand them and coach the right lessons.
 This is the transition from 4v4 and it is the path to 9v9, so that should be considered when choosing the formation.
-We are using formations for player development and the long-term plan in mind.
+We are using formations for player development while having the long-term plan in mind.

 What is the best 7v7 soccer formation?